-The Offer refers to the offer of a place on the University Summer School and will indicate the provisional Module that You have been allocated but the University does not guarantee that the provisional Module will be the Moduel allocated to you.
+The Offer refers to the offer of a place on the University Summer School.
+Your Offer will indicate the provisional Module that You have been allocated but the University does not guarantee that the provisional Module will be the Moduel allocated to you.
 Final Module allocation will be confirmed as soon as possible prior to Registration.

 Circumstances may lead us to withdrawing Your Module and this could include low enrolment numbers, staff unavailability and major curriculum change.
 If this happens, we will endeavour to notify You as soon as possible and automatically allocate Your second choice module for Your Session, where possible, as stated on Your application form.

 You reasonably believe that proposed material changes as notified to You in clause 7.3 will prejudicially affect You; or

 You are unhappy with the replacement module provided under clause 7.5, or if the University is unable to provide a suitable replacement module under clause 7.5; or

 None of Your module preferences as stated on Your application form are available You may cancel the Contract and withdraw Your application.

 If You withdraw your application and cancel this Contract in line with Clause 7.6 You will be entitled to a refund of the Deposit and all Programme Fees paid to date (even if this occurs on or after 31 May and after the Cooling-off Period has expired).
 We recommend that You do not incur any non-refundable expenses, such as flights, until Your Module has been confirmed.
 These costs will remain Your responsibility and are not covered by these Terms & Conditions.

 All Students who have accepted their Offer on the Summer School will be automatically allocated a single room in our East Slope on-campus residences (“University accommodation”).
 The cost of University accommodation is included in the Programme Fees.